-Marches by far-right, anti-fascist groups lead to clashes
+Marches by rival groups lead to clashes; 3 people arrested

 PORTLAND, Ore.
 (AP) — Competing demonstrations spilled into the streets of downtown Portland on Saturday, with fights breaking out in places as marchers clashed.

-At least three groups had planned rallies or demonstrations at different sites in the city, including members of the so-called Proud Boys and anti-fascist groups, and the fights occurred when participants of the opposing groups met, according to The Oregonian/OregonLive .
+At least three groups had planned rallies or demonstrations at different sites in the city, including members of the so-called Proud Boys and anti-fascist groups that include “antifa,” and the fights occurred when participants of the opposing groups met, according to The Oregonian/OregonLive .

-In a statement on Twitter, the Portland Police Bureau says injuries had occurred in the crowd as a result of the fights, but it did not specify how many, or whether arrests had been made.
-The bureau did not respond to phone calls or emails seeking clarification.
+In a statement Saturday night, the Portland Police Bureau said three people were arrested on assault and harassment charges in connection with the protests.
+Police said medics treated eight people, including three police officers, at the scene.
+Three people were taken to hospitals after they were attacked, police said.

+Andy Ngo, who describes himself as an editor at the conservative website Quillette and says he is “hated by antifa,” said on his Twitter feed that he was attacked by anti-fascist protesters and had to be taken to the hospital to treat injuries to his face and head.
+Ngo also said the attackers took his camera equipment.

 Protesters also clashed with police, throwing water bottles and eggs at officers.
 In separate social media posts later in the day, police declared the situation to be a civil disturbance and warned participants faced arrest.